$0 Missouri Adoption Quick-Start Checklist

 Why the Registry Search Is Mandatory

-Before any infant adoption in Missouri can proceed, the adoption attorney is required to search the Putative Father Registry.
-This is not optional or advisory — it is a prerequisite to the legal finalization of the adoption.
+Before any infant adoption in Missouri can proceed, the adoption attorney must search the Putative Father Registry.
+The research identifies this search as a prerequisite to proceeding with the adoption.

 The attorney uses Form 580-2223 (1-2022), the official Missouri Department of Health and Senior Services form for requesting a registry search, submitted to the Department in Jefferson City.

 The search confirms whether any man has filed a notice of intent for that specific child.
-If no notice has been filed, the adoption can proceed without serving notice on an unknown putative father.
-If a notice has been filed, that man must be served with notice of the adoption proceeding and given the opportunity to appear, establish paternity, and contest the placement.
+If a notice has been filed, that man must be notified of the adoption proceeding.
+The attorney must address the resulting paternity, consent, and notice requirements in the case.

 What Happens When a Registered Father Appears